halatsWol/TextTemplateManager/README.md

 the assembly (shown in **Help â–¸ About**), the file version, and the installer.
 Local builds without a tag report `0.0.0-dev`.

+The workflow creates the release as a **draft** with the installer attached and notes rendered from [`release.md`](release.md); review it on the Releases page and click **Publish release** when ready.
+The in-app auto-update only sees *published* releases, so users are not offered the update until you publish.

 ---

 ## Tech stack